EVE Thermo Review (2nd Gen, 2023 version) – Matter-ready, smart radiator valve

 EVE Thermo – What is it?

 EVE Thermo is sold as a smart radiator valve.
 It’s not!
-It’s a valve actuator ie a thing which turns the valve that’s already part of your installed radiator.
+It’s a valve actuator that turns the valve that’s already part of your installed radiator.

-EVE doesn’t necessarily know if your central heating is working and so any individual Thermo can be set at any time.
-Note also that it is set to either ‘on’ or ‘off’, there is no in-between setting of partially on.
-The Valve simply turns off or on once the desired temperature is reached.
+EVE doesn’t necessarily know if your central heating is working, so any individual Thermo can be set at any time.
+Note also that it is set to either ‘on’ or ‘off’; there is no in-between setting of partially on.
+The valve turns off, or on once the desired temperature is reached.
 So setting it to 30 degrees won’t get your room hotter any more quickly!

 EVE Thermo Installation – Is it easy?